NERC-CEH/catalogue/README.markdown

 ## Testing

 The vagrant box can be functionally tested using capybara and selenium.
-The tests for this are written in rspec, to run these and drive the chrome browser from a windows box you will need to:
+The tests for this are written in rspec, and drive browsers hosted on the [selenium grid](http://bamboo.ceh.ac.uk:4444/grid/console).
+To run from a windows box you will need to:

 * Install ruby + [bundler](http://bundler.io/)